bwfiq/elearning_app/docs/report.md

 Frontend Dockerfile:

-The multi-stage Dockerfile builds the React app in a Node.js environment and serves it with Nginx:
+The multi-stage Dockerfile builds the React app in a Node.js environment and serves it with Nginx.
+Building the Node project in a first build stage and only exporting the generated static files to the production stage, along with choosing the lightest possible web server base image (utilising httpd) led to a size reduction from 1GB to ~1MB in the final image.

 ```dockerfile
 FROM node:16-alpine AS builder